 -

-C++: A high-level general-purpose programming language used in developing browsers, operating systems, applications, in-game programming, software engineering, data structures, and more.
+C++: A high-level general-purpose programming language widely used in developing browsers, operating systems, applications, game programming, software engineering, and data structures.

 -